TUWAIQ-PYTHON-5/UNIT-1_PROJECT/README.md

 ## Based on what you’ve learned until now , create a project of your choosing (impress us with your imagination) .
 This project must at least satisfy the following minimum requirements :

-- Must be interactive on CLI.
+- Must be interactive on CLI. --DONE
-- Use lists or dictionaries or tuples.
+- Use lists or dictionaries or tuples.  --DONE
-- Use loops.
+- Use loops. --DONE
-- Use functions that return an output .
+- Use functions that return an output . --DONE
-- Use a Lambda function.
+- Use a Lambda function. --DONE
-- Use at least 1 Class.
+- Use at least 1 Class.--DONE
-- Use some form of Error Handling .
+- Use some form of Error Handling . --DONE
-- Organize Your Code into modules & (or packages)
+- Organize Your Code into modules & (or packages)--DONE

 ## Example Project :  An online Grocery Store :